hardmanko/ofxCX/docs/programModel.md

 Although it is nice to be made aware of errors when they occur, it is better to not have the errors happen in the first place.
 For this reason, stimulus presentation in CX is designed around avoiding errors.
 For visual stimuli, the \ref CX::CX_SlidePresenter "CX_SlidePresenter" provides a very easy-to-use way to present visual stimuli.
 Because the interface is so simple, user error is minimized.
 The backend code of the CX_SlidePresenter is designed to minimize the potential for timing errors by carefully tracking the passage of time, monitor refreshes, and timing of stimulus rendering.

-On the audio front, CX provides the \ref CX::CX_SoundObjectPlayer "CX_SoundObjectPlayer", which plays CX::CX_SoundObject "CX_SoundObjects".
+On the audio front, CX provides the \ref CX::CX_SoundBufferPlayer "CX_SoundBufferPlayer", which plays CX::CX_SoundBuffer "CX_SoundBuffers".
 If several sounds are to be presented in a time-locked sequence, playing the sounds individually at their intended onset time can result in unequal startup delays for each sound, but if all of the sounds are combined together into a single audio buffer this possibility is eliminated.
 CX_SoundObjects are designed to make combining multiple sound stimuli together easy, which helps to prevent timing errors that could have otherwise occurred between sounds.
 CX also includes \ref CX::CX_SoundStream "CX_SoundStream", which provides a method for directly acessing and manipulating the contents of audio buffers that are received from or sent to audio hardware.